Complete Working Holiday Visa Australia Checklist (Subclass 417)

 Transfer funds from home account to your new bank account – Working Holiday Visa Australia Checklist

-After you open your Australian bank account, you are probably looking at the best way to transfer your money.
+After you choose the best bank in Australia, you are probably looking at the best way to transfer your money.

 We went through the same process and made the biggest mistake of just transferring our funds between accounts.